Perfect Slow Roast Beef

 The secret to perfect roast beef is simple.
 You need to sear the beef in a pan for a perfect crust, then roast it at a very, very low temperature for a longer time.

 This results in perfectly cooked, tender beef, evenly pink the whole way through.
-A lot of people swear by roasting the beed hot and fast, but I find this tends to make the meat tough, rather than perfectly tender.
+A lot of people swear by roasting the beef hot and fast, but I find this tends to make the meat tough, rather than perfectly tender.

 The long cooking time is ideal, as in the meantime you can get on with making your sides, setting the table and maybe even having a cheeky glass of wine while the oven does all the work.